-The bedrock qualities of servant leadership are ethics, integrity, honor, empathy, honesty and character.
+The bedrock qualities of Servant Leadership are ethics, integrity, honor, empathy, honesty and character.
 It is about people-first not profit.
 Consequently, the bottom-line is that too many managers lack of these traits.
 This is a death knell to working relationships.
 In addition, the four circumstances above also have created a poisonous environment where managers take shortcuts to survive.
 They compromise their values and ethics.
 For example, this was true of the scandals at Wells Fargo and Volkswagen.
 The end result is that leadership distrust is even more rampant and credibility fleeting.

 Most experts define leadership as influence.
 I don’t because so much of the influence today is negative and self-serving.
 That’s not leadership.
 I believe leadership requires positive influence in a service role.
 Servant Leadership is about positive possibilities.
 It is honest, inspiring, daring, caring, courageous and visionary.
 Take away these characteristics and you have mediocrity, demagoguery, tyranny, despotism, and anarchy.
 There are servant leaders around, just not enough of them.